SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 Author: Uday Venkatesha
 Description: Using filePointer as a pointer, this function appends a new, empty file to the existing one, parameters used: fileName

 Function Name: openPageFile()
-Author: Ramyashree Raghunandan
+Author: Nishchal Gante Ravish
-Description: This function opens the file in read mode using file handle, parameters used: Filename and File Handle are the 2 parameters that are used
+Description: Using the file handle and the Filename and File Handle parameters, this function is used to open the file in read mode

 Function Name: closePageFile()
 Author: Suhas Palani